Abdalrhman-Gad/Digital-Notes-Manager/README.md

 - A **`BackgroundService`** runs asynchronously to monitor note reminders.
 - Notifications are sent when a reminder is due.
 - Ensures reminders are handled **even when the UI is inactive**.

 ---

+## 🔑 Authentication & Security

+- Implemented **user authentication** using **ASP.NET Core Identity**, ensuring secure access to notes.
+- Users must **log in** to create, edit, or delete notes.
+- Role-based access control (RBAC) is enforced to protect sensitive operations.

+---